Ragnarök and the Last Days ∙

 25 “And there will be strange signs in the sun, moon, and stars.
 And here on earth, the nations will be in turmoil, perplexed by the roaring seas and strange tides.”

 26 “People will be terrified at what they see coming upon the earth, for the powers in the heavens will be shaken.”

-Ragnarök is a Norwegian fantasy drama streaming television series reimagining Norse mythology from Netflix.
-It is a take on the presumed Existential Threat of climate change.
+Ragnarök is a Norwegian fantasy drama streaming television series reimagining Norse mythology developed for Netflix.
+It is a take on the seeming Existential Threat of climate change.
 It takes place in the current day, in the fictional Norwegian town of Edda in Hordaland, Western Norway.
-Edda is plagued by climate change causing melting glaciers and industrial pollution from local factories.
+Edda is plagued by climate change, causing melting glaciers and industrial pollution from local factories.

 According to Norse myth, Ragnarök is the end of the world of gods and men – Ragnarök means “Doom of the Gods” in Old Norse.
 It was said that Ragnarök would be preceded by cruel winters and moral chaos, after which giants and demons would come from everywhere to attack and kill the gods.

-Ragnarök is an end times scenario that is not too far afield from what is going on planet Earth, sans the Norse gods and legendary creatures.
+Ragnarök is an end-times scenario not too far afield from what is going on, on planet Earth, sans the Norse gods and legendary creatures.

-Throughout the Old Testament and New Testament, the Father has predicted through His prophets and apostles, and the Lord Jesus Christ, an overall outline of the last day scenario.
+Throughout the Old and New Testaments, the Father has predicted an overall outline of the last day scenario through His prophets and apostles and the Lord Jesus Christ.
 He provided a great deal of detail in a few areas as well.

 Of course, for centuries, students of the Scriptures have jumped to the conclusion that the prophecies of Matthew 24, Luke 21, and Mark 13 are coming true during their lifetimes.
-Of course, they were all wrong.
+Clearly, they were mistaken.

 REFLECT & PRAY